lfost42/quizsail2/scripts/README.md

 * Input file: txt that ends with _rawa
 * Text should be numbered lines followed by the letter answer/s and explanation (copy and paste them from the appendix into a txt file).
-* The number will be moved to its own line preceeded with a blank line.
+* The number will be moved to its own line preceded with a blank line.
 * A string of capital letters followed by a comma or period and a space will be read as a set of answers to the question and appear in its own line.
-* An answer indicator "-" will preceed the answer line; commas and periods will be stripped.
+* An answer indicator "-" will precede the answer line; commas and periods will be stripped.
-* An explanation indicator "--" preceed the explanation line.
+* An explanation indicator "--" precede the explanation line.
 * Explanations lines will be moved to the same line.
 * Output file: will replace _rawa with _a

 ### sybex_quiz.py

-I separated these into 2 steps to make it easier to troublehoot if the _q and _a otuput files don't match for whatever reason.
+I separated these into 2 steps to make it easier to troubleshoot if the _q and _a output files don't match for whatever reason.
 It may require adjusting to get it to work.
 Line numbers are provided if any issues found.

 * Input file: txt that ands with _a and _q (auto generated from sybex_a.py and sybex_q.py)
 * The numbers in _a and _q must appear in the same order.